 Why build VIGOR with other low-volatility tokens on the market?▾

 VIGOR is based on the EOS blockchain and intended for the EOS community first and foremost.
 It was engineered from the ground up using time tested financial modeling.
 The VIGOR protocol actively evaluates system level risk and continually adjusts to reduce that risk.
 Other tokens use simple overcollateralization techniques to try to limit risk but do not actively evaluate and manage it.
 These other systems, in general, rely on secondary auction markets to sell off bad debt in case of a Black Swan event.
 VIGOR’s loan debt is automatically transferred to the insurance pool (then the final reserve) without relying on secondary markets to sell the bad debt to regain solvency.

 How does VIGOR compare to other projects?▾

 Why use the EOS blockchain?▾

-There are many reasons that VIGOR has decided to build on EOSIO technology.
+There are many reasons why VIGOR has decided to build on EOSIO technology.
 Without going into great detail we can sum it up by mentioning a few features that EOSIO offers.
 These include: Speed: 0.5 Second block times ensure quick access to funds when necessary.
-This is a critical component for any financial platform.
+This is a critical component for any decentralized platform.
 Security: EOSIO is built with advanced account permission capabilities.
 There are endless combinations of multisig and custom permissions available on EOSIO that enable the full range of user needs while providing unprecedented security.
-Battle tested code base- C++ smart contracts.
-Using a C++ code base allows developers to reference previously tested code from a plethora of code repositories.
+Battle tested code base- C++ smart contracts: Using a C++ code base allows developers to reference previously tested code from a plethora of code repositories.
 Feeless: Resources are renewable and projects have the ability to cover user resources to allow their users to transact for free on their platform.
 Ability to upgrade operating code: Continued improvements/critical updates can be made to code with little to no impact on operating platforms.
 Interoperability: EOSIO is built with chain interoperability in mind.
-Many EOSIO chains already exist and there are secondary solutions (Dapp Network) that provide the opportunity to offer our services to more users, across multiple blockchains.
+Many EOSIO chains already exist and there are secondary solutions (Dapp Network) that provide the opportunity to access the VIGOR decentralized platform for more users, across multiple blockchains.

 Why do I need to create VIGOR if I can buy it on the secondary market?▾